SwaggasDeCatas/emuThreeDS/README.md

 ### Input Common
 ![25%](https://progress-bar.dev/25?width=110)
-Input will need to be rewritten to support iOS.
+Input Common will need to be rewritten to support iOS.
 - Removed `input_common`
 - Controllers should still be supported via SDL2